spaceman-dev/GFG-Must-Do-Coding-Questions/Arrays/README.md

     Output: 3 7 4 8 2 6 1
     Explanation: 3 < 7 > 4 < 8 > 2 < 6 > 1

+## 21. Last Index of One:
+    Given a string S consisting only '0's and '1's,  find the last index of the '1' present in it.
+    Example 1:
+    Input: S = 00001
+    Output: 4
+    Explanation: Last index of  1 in given string is 4.

 ## 22. Spirally traversing a matrix:
     Given a matrix of size r*c.
 Traverse the matrix in spiral form.
     Example 1: